 For our Four-Legged Friends

 Some gardeners are unsure whether to tidy up the garden now by removing dead plants.
-We’re all getting a little antsy whenever we have a taste of warm weather.
-The neat freaks insist that the landscape must be prim, so dead, unattractive stalks must be removed; however, others argue that seed heads add interest to the garden in winter.
 Sunflower stalks, grasses, and some perennials provide food and cover for wildlife.
 Birds can’t eat seeds that we cut down and relegate to the garbage or compost.
 Overwintering butterflies may also be removed with the debris.
 Also, remember that the dead foliage and stems provide a layer of insulation that will protect the crown and roots of plants during freezing weather.
 Read more at Dave’s Garden Website.
 And remember, our risk of frost continues till mid-April.
 And we have recorded a trace of snow on April 3, back in 1925.
-(Obviously prior to global warming…but you never know!)

 Pruning – Winter is a good time to prune most trees and shrubs.
 However, do not prune azalea, dogwood, forsythia, redbud and rhododendron – they should be pruned after they bloom, since they set blooms in the fall on the previous season’s growth.
 If you prune now, you prune off the part that will bloom.
-Almost anything that blooms after June 1 (except oakleaf hydrangea and late-flowering azalea cultivars) can be pruned safely; however, make sure there is no green wood which could actually start sprouting new growth if we have a prolonged warm period.
+Almost anything that blooms after June 1 (except oakleaf hydrangea and late-flowering azalea cultivars… Oakleaf hydrangeas bloom on the previous season’s growth, so prune right after flowering in the fall or in early winter.) can be pruned safely; however, make sure there is no green wood which could start sprouting new growth if we have a prolonged warm period.
 See Pruning Trees and Pruning Shrubs for more information.

 Tree Planting – The winter months when trees are dormant are excellent times to plant.
 Be sure to plant no deeper than the plant came out of the pot, or the top of the root ball if ball-and-burlap.
 Mix a little phosphorus in the soil where you plant.
-This encourages root growth which will help the plant get established so it will be ready to put out top growth come spring Maybe consider adding a water feature to provide water for birds and other wildlife.
+This encourages root growth which will help the plant get established so it will be ready to put out top growth come spring.

 See Planting Trees Correctly for information on the proper way to plant a tree.